Irresistible Mung Daal Recipe (Moong Dal)

 Here’s how to make authentic Moong Dal at home:

-- First, set a 4-6 quart sauce pot over medium heat.
+- First, set a 4-6 quart sauce pot on the stovetop over medium heat.
 Add the sesame oil, chopped onion, minced garlic, and grated ginger to the hot oil.
 Sauté for several minutes to soften.

 - Next, stir in the tomato paste, salt, cumin, coriander, turmeric, and cardamom.
 Sauté for another minute as you enjoy the terrific fragrance.

 - Pour in the vegetable broth and the split yellow peas (or red lentils.)
 Bring to a boil, stir and reduce the heat to a simmer.
 Simmer the daal until the peas become soft; red lentils will take about 10 minutes less to cook.

 - Taste, then salt and pepper as needed.
 Serve as is, or feel free to add additional broth if you would like the daal a little thinner.

 - Enjoy right away or make as a Meal Prep by portioning cooled Moong Dal separate from the cooked rice in airtight containers, and keep in the fridge for up to 5-6 days.
 The flavors get even better as all of the ingredients continue to mingle together!

 Get the Complete Irresistible Mung Daal (Moong Dal) Recipe + VIDEO Below.
 Enjoy!